ncbi/standards2/README.md

 contains the UI components developed to support that activity.

-The NCBI is a U.S. government agency that collects, analyzes, amd distributes scientific data and associated biomedical literature.
+The NCBI is a U.S. government agency that collects, analyzes, and distributes scientific data and associated biomedical literature.
 It is part of the U.S. National Library of Medicine located within the National Institutes of Health (NIH).